Ovid/unknown/README.md

 This code is alpha.
 Some behavior may change.
 The module name may change.

 This module provides you with two new keywords, `unknown` and `is_unknown`.

-From the point of view of logic, the is often an improvement over `undef` values.
-Consider the following code, used to give underpaid employees a pay
+`unknown` is conceptually similar to the SQL `NULL` value.
+From the point of view of logic, this often an improvement over `undef` values.
+Consider the following code, used to give underpaid employees a pay raise:
-raise:

     foreach my $employee (@employees) {
         if ( $employee->annual_salary < $threshold ) {